-- In a medium-sized bowl whisk together the all-purpose flour, granulated sugar, baking powder, and salt.
+- In a medium-sized bowl whisk together 1 cup all-purpose flour, 1/2 cup granulated sugar, 1 3/4 tsp baking powder, and 1/4 tsp salt.

-- In a separate bowl whisk together the milk, lemon juice, yogurt, oil, egg, vanilla extract and lemon zest until combined.
+- In a separate bowl whisk together 3 Tbsp milk, 1 Tbsp lemon juice, 3 Tbsp yogurt, 6 Tbsp oil, 1 egg, 1 tsp vanilla extract and 1 Tbsp lemon zest until combined.

-- Fold the dry ingredients into the wet ingredients with a rubber spatula, and mix until just until combined (take care not to over mix your batter!).
+- Fold the dry ingredients into the wet ingredients with a rubber spatula and mix just until combined (be careful not to over mix your batter!).

-- Gently mix the flour-tossed bits of blueberries into the batter until they're evenly distributed.
+- Gently mix the flour-tossed blueberries into the batter until they're evenly distributed.

 - Divide the muffin batter evenly between the 6 muffin cups, filling them to the top of the liner.